 This is a big one.
 When you check your car seat with luggage, though it’s one less thing for you to carry, baggage handlers will not be as gentle with it as you are.
 It may be tossed, put under or between other heavy items, and come out with damage you may not even notice.

 You may be noticing a common theme: Do not pass your car seat along to another child if it is damaged.
-This includes no broken parts, no frayed straps, all angle indicators working, etc. If you aren’t sure, it’s always better to be safe than sorry —get that darn thing recycled during this Target event while you have an option to do so.
+This includes no broken parts, no frayed straps, all angle indicators working, etc. If you aren’t sure, it’s always better to be safe than sorry — recycle it during recycling programs, such as the Target event while you have the option to do so.
 Wear and tear is acceptable at the Target Trade in Event!